 London may seem expensive, but with some sound planning and insider tips, it’s easy to keep costs low — Time to catch some musicals, explore world-class museums, and immerse yourself in one of Europe’s most diverse city!
 Skyscanner and Pohtecktoes share an itinerary on how to cover London on a budget without having to miss out on the main highlights!

-During my 5 days in London, I spent a grand total of £223 excluding accommodation*.
-With the British Pound trading at one of its lowest to the Singapore Dollar (£1 to S$1.73^), that’s only S$386!
+During my five days in London, I spent a grand total of £223 excluding accommodation*.
+With the British Pound trading at one of its lowest to the Malaysian Ringgit (£1 to RM5.29), that’s only RM1179!
 And this also included a musical, the Harry Potter Studio Tour, and a couple of good meals.

 *If you’re worried about accommodation racking up the cost, use the filters to check out some affordable beds via Skyscanner or read on for some recommendations at the end!

 ^Exchange rate is accurate at time of submission.